shallomkanyori/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - 7-file creates a file that is named \*\\'"Best School"\'\\*$\?\*\*\*\*\*:)
 - 8-cwd_state writes into the file ls_cwd_content the result of the command ls -la
 - 9-duplicate_last_line duplicates the last line of the file iacta
+- 10-no_more_js deletes all regular files with a .js extension that are present in the current directory and all its subdirectories